ztomasze/sdnd/Combat/Actions/Attack.md

 The target must be within range of your weapon.

-* For a melee weapon attack, this is usually adjacent.
+* For a melee weapon attack, this is usually 5' (adjacent).
 * For a thrown or ranged weapon, this depends on the range of the specific weapon.

 See [[weapons]] for more details, such as situations where you must make ranged attacks at disadvantage.